Kilwa Kisiwani — The Great Swahili Sultanate

 Nearby

-- Selous / Nyerere National Park — 100 km north; Tanzania’s largest wildlife reserve (now renamed Nyerere National Park after Julius Nyerere, the first president of Tanzania; the Rufiji River ecosystem; boat safaris on the Rufiji River (hippos, crocodiles, elephants drinking); the wild dog packs; the relatively few visitors compared to the northern Tanzania parks)
+• Selous / Nyerere National Park — roughly 100 km north, Tanzania’s largest wildlife reserve, renamed Nyerere National Park after the country’s first president, centred on the Rufiji River with boat safaris and notable wild dog packs, and considerably quieter than the parks of northern Tanzania.

 Sources

-- UNESCO, Ruins of Kilwa Kisiwani and Ruins of Songo Mnara, WHS reference 144, inscribed 1981
+• UNESCO, Ruins of Kilwa Kisiwani and Ruins of Songo Mnara, World Heritage Site reference 144